 The History of Curry Powder

 Much of our confusion dates back to the days of British colonialism.
 The story goes that a British official, preparing to leave India and wanting to enjoy his favorite Indian dishes after he returned home, ordered his servant to prepare a mix of Indian spices.
-Thus, the identification of curry with a dry powder was born.
+Thus, bringing curry with a dry powder to the attention of the British.

-It doesn't help that commercially made curried powders often bear little resemblance to the fragrant spice mixtures prepared from scratch daily by Indian housewives.
-This also helps explain why restaurant take-out dishes such as Singapore Curried Rice Noodles get such a bad rap.
+It doesn't help that commercially made curried powders often bear little resemblance to the fragrant spice mixtures prepared from scratch daily by native Indians.

 An Overview of Curry

 To understand the true nature of curry, it helps to know that the word comes from the Tamil kahri, which means "sauce".
 Throughout Southeast Asia and India, curries are not spice blends but a dish, one with a liquid, gravy-like consistency.
 Contrary to popular opinion, not every curry is overly hot.
-This makes sense when you consider that, although curries have been a mainstay of Indian cooking for centuries, chili peppers are a New World fruit.
-Prior to the capsicum's introduction to Europe (and subsequently Asia) by Spanish and Portuguese explorers, the most pungent ingredient in a curry mix would have been black pepper.
+This makes sense when you consider that, although curries have been a mainstay of Indian cooking for centuries, chili peppers are a fruit native to Central and South America.
+Prior to the capsicum's introduction to Europe (and subsequently Asia) by Spanish and Portuguese colonizers, the most pungent ingredient in a curry mix would have been black pepper.